kyitharko/NDN-NIC/spec/bf-update.md

 ## BF update record

-1.  copy column1 from table change record
+1.  timestamp, copied from table change record
-2.  copy column2 from table change record
+2.  change action, copied from table change record
-3.  copy column3 from table change record
+3.  table, copied from table change record
-4.  copy column4 from table change record
+4. NDN Name, copied from table change record
 5. BF-FIB bits changed from 0 to 1
 6. BF-FIB bits changed from 1 to 0
 7. BF-CS bits changed from 0 to 1